ashdavies/talks/whats-new-in-firebase/index.md

 ## [fit] No!

 ^
-- Legacy version offered `setPersistenceCacheSizeBytes` to override the configuration cache
+- Legacy version used `setPersistenceCacheSizeBytes()`
-- no longer available and it would generally be unwise to do so since this can cause application out of memory errors
+- Too much memory usage causes out of memory errors

 ---